 Below: Almost finish after some drinks and lovely finger food!

-Below: And the end result a Literati deciduous Bonsai.
+Below: The end result is a Literati deciduous Bonsai.

 Below: A local Yamadori Spruce with a unique but difficult root base.

-Below: And this is the very promising end result after its first styling.
+Below: This is the very promising end result after its first styling.
 From this side, there is still more than enough deadwood to be seen, but now it is accompanied all along the trunk by the beautifully contrasting old flaky bark!
-The left side hanging branch pushes the sloping tree back upwards and gives the whole composition an exciting balancing act.
-The foliage is basically a triangle that cuts through the upwards going lines of the trunk, leading the eyes to the left and back again on there way to the top of the tree and then down again!
+The left-side hanging branch pushes the sloping tree back upwards and gives the whole composition an exciting balancing act.
+The foliage is basically a triangle that cuts through the upwards going lines of the trunk, leading the eyes to the left and back again on their way to the top of the tree and then down again!
 So this Bonsai has it all: balance, rhythm, movement, visual old age, a wide Nebari, Jin, Shari, life veins, and a very proud owner!
 Weldone Roland and thanks for trusting me!

 Below: And here is the (for now) finished pre-Bonsai.
 I am discussing here at the end of the workshop what the happy student with some help from me has reached…and that is simply amazing!
 Because I really do think that this is a very exciting and promising result!
 And I do believe that in just 3 or 4 years time this will be an amazing Bonsai!